shlomtzion1980/Psychonautwiki4Nash/README.md

-# A psychonautwiki api query/ies to excel file in Node.js and GraphQL-request for nashke.
+# A psychonautwiki api from that enables user to run multiple substance queries and save them
+# to an xlsx file with some options.